FrederikGJ/FrederikGJ.github.io/README.md

 ![C#](https://img.shields.io/badge/C%23-%23239120?style=flat-square&logo=c-sharp&logoColor=white)

 ### Previous work experience
-I have developed in-house applications for the engineering company where I work.
-Furthermore, I have been involved in projects utilizing the OpenAI API and other open-source LLMs for our internal AI applications.
-This primarily involved embedding text data and leveraging these LLMs to create specialized Q&A applications.
+I have developed internal and external tools for the engineering company where I work.
+Furthermore, I have been involved in data science projects utilizing the OpenAI API and other machine learning techniques for our internal AI applications.
+This primarily involved building apps with RAG architecture.

 ### My skills and tools I use

 #### Technologies